Guigzouz/mgs-motherbase-pwa/README.md

 ## what comes next ?

-As of now the project is at a very basic level, and the gmp_count is yet just a redux countSlice that increases your score (much like an idle game), but the purpose is not to make an idle game but rather a management game worldwide, here below a list of features that i plan on doing next
+As of now the project is at a very basic level, and the gmp_count is yet just a fixed "starter" score for every player, but here is a list on what i plan to do next :

 - Overall scoreboard of users gmp count
 - "External Ops" that will allow two users's motherbase to "fight" and gain/loose resources